XdlSecZJU/RETROFIT-CL/README.md

-# RETROFIT: Continual Learning with Bounded Forgetting for Security Applications
+# RETROFIT: Continual Learning with Controlled Forgetting for Security Applications

-This repository contains the replication package for our paper on achieving bounded forgetting in security applications through continual learning techniques.
+This repository contains the replication package for our paper on achieving controlled forgetting in security applications through continual learning techniques.

 ## MALWARE DETECTION